KID (AM): Shutdown

 While Mecham and Clark argued over who owned the towers, Clark demolished the two remaining towers on the site as well as the transmitter building, and also removed all of the station's equipment.
 Mecham was shocked that Clark was willing to destroy "a million and a half dollars worth of equipment," and claimed in court that Clark's actions cost the station substantial advertising revenue and hindered its ratings and contractual relationships.
 Clark claimed that he had been forced to destroy the towers due to safety concerns, and Rich Broadcasting had not given any assurances that a remedy was forthcoming.
-Mecham realized that rebuilding KID's AM facility would have meant leasing another transmitter site, building a new facility and replacing the destroyed equipment, in addition to the expense of renewing the AM station's license.
+Mecham realized that rebuilding KID's AM facility would have meant leasing another transmitter site, building a new facility, and replacing the destroyed equipment.
+He also faced the expense of renewing the AM station's license.
 He estimated that it would have cost $1.5 to $2 million to rebuild KID's pre-accident facility, an expense that he did not feel he could justify "in today's radio environment."
 Mecham considered applying to change KID's license to a single-tower configuration at 1,000 watts, but this would have resulted in a footprint that would have largely overlapped the FM satellites' footprints.
 Concluding that the nostalgic value of a heritage radio station with a three-letter callsign was outweighed by the expense of replacing the transmitter facility, Mecham decided to return the 590 AM license to the Federal Communications Commission.
 Rich Broadcasting formally surrendered the KID license on February 23, 2023, and the FCC deleted it on March 3.
-The station's former schedule continued to be broadcast on KIDJ and KIDG.
+The station's former schedule continued to air on KIDJ and KIDG under the "KID Newsradio" branding.